 Research shows that stress affects our ability to think and plan.
-Giving parents information both verbally and in writing makes … Read More
+Giving parents information both verbally and in writing … Read More

 Rise’s TIPS handouts, videos and posters offer parents clear information and peer guidance to navigate their cases, and provide frontline foster care professionals with tools to strengthen communication and trust with parents.

 Developed in partnership with parents and frontline staff at three NYC foster care agencies–Graham Windham, JCCA and Sheltering Arms–our first set of TIPS focuses on visits.
 Rise has trained caseworkers, visit coaches and parents advocates to use the TIPS to orient parents when their children enter … Read More

 Jacqueline Israel, a former parent advocate whose children spent six years in foster care, explains how to make the most of your visits:

 When you visit at the agency, the room just isn’t a home environment.
 I suggest that parents bring games, coloring books, activity books, crayons.
 Play some soft music, and bring books to read to your child.
 You can even bring your own visiting blanket so you and your … Read More